 Leon to Granada Bus Station

 The bus stops at the Terminal de Bus in Leon.
-This is where you catch the bus from Leon to Granada or from Leon to Managua.
+This is where you catch the bus from Leon to Granada Nicaragua.
+It is also where you catch the bus from Leon to Managua.
 It’s about 2 kilometres from the Central Park and Cathedral.
 It’s an EASY walk, the many, many taxi drivers who will bug you to take a ride because it is MUY LARGO (very far), but who will give you directions in the end.
 Google also works well.
 Maps.me is also well worth downloading before your trip.
-We were offered a trip to the Central Park for US$2 each but chose to walk.
+We were offered a trip to the Central Park for US$2 each ( he quoted in dollars) but we chose to walk.

 Leon Bus Station Map